Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Nonlinear simulation results

 It is important to note that, as a consequence of there being no direct coupling between drift waves of differing poloidal wavenumber, the system typically stratifies into separate $p$-layers only interacting with each other via their influence on the zonal flow.
-In the Dimits regime, where necessarily $D\sim\gamma_p^+$, only those few modes with $p$ around $p_m$, satisfying \eqref{MaxUnstableky}, are linearly unstable.
-Consequently, the layer corresponding to the dominant primary mode becomes solely dynamically important.
+In the Dimits regime, where necessarily $D_\mathbf{p}\sim\gamma_\mathbf{p}^{p+}$, only those few modes with $p$ around $p_m$, satisfying \eqref{MaxUnstableky}, are linearly unstable.
+Consequently, the layer corresponding to the dominant primary mode becomes solely dynamically important, as is borne out in simulations.
 Though the zonal profile could excite other bands through the tertiary instability, since the primary band is the most tertiary unstable this is not borne out in practice.
 More layers become important only once they become primary unstable at larger $\eta$-values, occurring above the point at which the transition to continuous transport occurs.

 Now, initial saturation amplitudes of both zonal and drift waves exhibit a very slight dependence on the initialisation amplitude.
 This is because differing primary/sideband growth rates causes there to be more or less initial energy to distribute, depending on the amount of time the primary mode has had to grow before the sidebands trigger zonal growth.
-Nevertheless, in the Dimits regime the zonal amplitude usually quickly returns to a system-parameter-dependant typical amplitude, like the tertiary analysis of \ref{TertiaryInstability4M} suggests.
-Once there, a staircase-like state, similar to those observed by \citet{Dif-Pradalier2010} or \citet{Kobayashi2012}, quickly develops, which can then efficiently suppress drift wave amplitudes, typically on the order of 2 magnitudes (but occasionally much more).
-All that remains then are the localised tertiary modes which will eventually die if stable or grow back if unstable.
-Observing the heat flux after a long time has passed, like in Figure \ref{HeatTransport}, the presence of Dimits shift is thus revealed, since stable states only exist close to the linear threshold $\eta^0$.
+Nevertheless, in the Dimits regime the zonal amplitude usually quickly returns to a system-configuration-dependant typical amplitude, like the tertiary analysis of \ref{TertiaryInstability4M} suggests.
+Once there, a rectangular zonal shear profile resembling a less developed version of the staircase states observed by e.g. \citet{Dif-Pradalier2010}, \citet{Kobayashi2012} or \cite{Peeters2016}, quickly develops, which can then efficiently suppress the amplitude of drift waves, typically on the order of 2 magnitudes (but occasionally much more).
+All that then remains are the localised tertiary modes which will eventually die if stable or grow back if unstable.
+Observing the heat flux after a long time has passed, like in Figure \ref{HeatTransport}, the presence of a Dimits shift is thus revealed, since stable states only exist close to the linear threshold $\eta^0$.